HadrienGardeur/web-speech-recommended-voices/README.md

 `language` is required for each recommended voice.

-It contains a BCP 47 where a downcase two-letter language code is followed by an uppercase three-letter country code.
+It contains a BCP 47 language tag where a downcased two-letter language code is followed by an uppercased two-letter country code.

 The language and country codes are separated using a hyphen (-).

+Somes voices are also capable of handling another language, for example a Spanish voice for the United States might also be capable of handling English.

+For this reason, an `additionalLanguages` property is also available although it is fairly rarely used right now.

+It contains a list of languages using only two-letter codes, without a sub-tag.

 Some brand new voices from Microsoft are also capable of a multilingual output.
 The language switch isn't supported in the middle of a sentence, but the output seems capable of auto-detecting the language of each sentence and adopt itself accordingly.